 Gilmer in Upshur County, Texas — The American South (West South Central)

 Location.
-32° 43.851′ N, 94° 56.719′ W. Marker is in Gilmer, Texas, in Upshur County.
-Marker is on West Cass Street near Davis Street, on the right when Touch for map.
-Marker is at or near this postal address: 108 West Cass Street, Gilmer TX 75644, United States of America.
+32° 43.774′ N, 94° 56.691′ W. Marker is in Gilmer, Texas, in Upshur County.
+Marker is at the intersection of Buffalo Street and Davis Street, on the right when traveling east on Buffalo Street.
+The marker and bell are located on the northwest corner of the Upshur County Courthouse.
+Touch for map.
+Marker is in this post office area: Gilmer TX 75644, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 29, 2021.
-It was originally submitted on September 11, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 628 times since then and 268 times this year.
-Photos: 1, 2, 3. submitted on September 11, 2019, by Mark Hilton of Montgomery, Alabama.
+This page was last revised on November 29, 2020.
+It was originally submitted on November 28, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 170 times since then and 34 times this year.
+Photos: 1, 2. submitted on November 28, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.